Inherit the Wind (1960 film): Historical inaccuracies

 In the play, Brady is a more extreme Christian fundamentalist than Bryan was.
 According to historian Ronald Numbers, author of The Creationists, Bryan should be considered a day-age creationist.

-Because the judge ruled that scientific evidence was inadmissible, a ruling which the movie depicted, Darrow called Bryan as his only witness and then he attempted to humiliate Bryan by asking him to interpret Scripture.
+Because the judge ruled that scientific evidence was inadmissible, a ruling which the movie depicts, Darrow called Bryan as his only witness and then he attempted to humiliate Bryan by asking him to interpret Scripture.
 When Darrow, in his closing remarks, called upon the jury to find Scopes guilty so he could appeal the verdict, Bryan was prevented from delivering his summation.
 The guilty verdict was overturned two years later.
 Bryan suffered a heart attack and died in his sleep five days after the trial ended.

 Release

 The film had its world premiere at the 10th Berlin International Film Festival on June 25, 1960.
 Its U.S. premiere was in Dayton, Tennessee on July 21, 1960.